anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If the record type is elided, record type `AAAA` as specified in {{-aaaa}} is assumed.
 If the record class is elided, record class `IN` as specified in {{-dns}} is assumed.
-If a record class is required, the record type MUST also be provided.
+When a record class is required, the record type MUST also be provided.

 The remainder of the query is either empty or MUST consist of up to two arrays.
 The first array, if present, encodes the authority section of the query as an array of DNS